jkikuyu/ipaysecure/readme.md

 iPay -Cybersource 3D Secure
 ====================

-This is the documentation for integrating to the Cybersource 3d security feature that will enable the cardholder to enter a one time pin(OTP) before completion of the checkout process.
+This is the documentation for integrating to the Cybersource secure 3d feature that will enable the cardholder to enter a one time pin(OTP) before completion of the checkout process.

 ## API Deployment
-- Get source code from bitbucket as follows
+Get source code from bitbucket as follows

 ~~~~
  git clone https://bitbucket.org/ipayafrica/ipaysecure.
 ~~~~
-- Run composer install to get the following dependancies
+Run composer install to get the following dependancies

 | Dependancy |Description 										      |
 |------------|------------------------------------------------------------------------------------------------|